Around the world on your plate

 Italy

 With Italy practically on Monaco's doorstep, it's hard to miss out on the famous and much-loved transalpine cuisine.
 At Larvotto, newcomer Da Valentino bends over backwards to reinvent chic Italian, offering a lunchtime menu, a relaxed aperitivo accompanied by a pianist, and dinner with the option of extending the evening until 3am.
-An institution in Genoa since 1939, renowned for its emblematic pesto and endorsed by numerous celebrities, Zeffirino, located in rue du Portier, is a gourmet's delight.
+An institution in Genoa since 1939, renowned for its emblematic pesto and endorsed by numerous celebrities, Zeffirino , located in rue du Portier, is a gourmet's delight.
 Nearby, Cipriani Monte-Carlo offers Italian cuisine in an elegant nautical setting, with generous dishes.

-At Mareterra, Marco is a real invitation to discover Italian cuisine at its best in a unique setting overlooking the marina.
+In Mareterra, Marco is a real invitation to discover Italian cuisine at its best in a unique setting overlooking the marina.
 At Port Hercule, Maison Gigi aims to modernise traditional transalpine cuisine while adding a trendy, festive spirit.
 An Italian trattoria combining refined gastronomy, a cosy atmosphere and enchanting evenings!

 Asian